Fauzan Fajri

-Fauzan Fajri Nasrullah (born 18 May 1989), is an Indonesian professional footballer who plays as a centre-back for Liga 2 club PSIM Yogyakarta.
+Fauzan Fajri Nasrullah (born 18 May 1989), is an Indonesian professional footballer who plays as a centre-back.

 Club career

 PSIS Semarang

 In the 2012 season, Fauzan joined PSIS Semarang.
 In the 2014 season, Fauzan reunited with some of his colleagues in the Central Java soccer team for PON XVIII.
 Among them, Hari Nur Yulianto, Saptono, Vidi Hasiholan, Eli Nasokha, and Ivo Andre Wibowo.
 Since the season of 2014 Fauzan Fajri was trusted to be the team captain PSIS Semarang.
 Fauzan Fajri spent 5 seasons with PSIS Semarang since joining PSIS Semarang in 2012.
 Fauzan was marginalized from the PSIS squad at Indonesia Championship 2016 due to a knee injury he suffered for over a year.

 Mitra Kukar

 He was signed for Mitra Kukar to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.